RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-april-2025.md

 | 16:00 | **Sponsor talks**                                                        |
 | 17:00 | End                                                                      |

+## Registration

+We’d love to see you at the event - registration is free.
+Book at [https://pretix.eu/rsemidlands/2025/](https://pretix.eu/rsemidlands/2025/).

+The registration process includes a series of questions designed to ensure that we are able to fully consider any potential barriers to your attendance (e.g. accessibility, dietary, financial, etc.).
+Of particular note, [the Society of Research Software Engineering](https://society-rse.org) has generously offered financial support with any travel, childcare, or similar expenses.
+Please see our [FAQ](https://pretix.eu/rsemidlands/2025/page/faq/) for further details.

 ## Lightning Talks

 We are currently seeking **expressions of interest** from anybody who would like to deliver a lightning talk during the day.
 For guidance, talks should generally be: